Profile profile for oswalda

 - M.S., Ball State University

 - History of science and technology and health care related collections

 - Archival studies, special emphasis on archival internships

-- Doodles, Drafts and Designs: Two Centuries of Industrial Drawings from the Smithsonian,” Moravian College, Payne Art Gallery, Bethlehem, PA, August 2001-October 2001.
+- Doodles, Drafts and Designs: Two Centuries of Industrial Drawings from the Smithsonian (August 2001-October 2001) Moravian College, Payne Art Gallery, Bethlehem, PA, Exhibition traveled under the Smithsonian Institution Traveling Exhibition Service (SITES) for 5 years.